East End Lighthouses

 P.O.
 Box 21

-Plum Island Light was transfered to the USDA in 1981.
+Plum Island Light was transferred to the USDA in 1981.
 A USDA animal disease research center operates on the island, and the island has been off limits to the public for 45 years.
-East End Lighthouses (a chapter of the American Lighthouse Foundation) and the Long Island Chapter of the U.S. Lighthouse Society have been working for the restoration of the lighthouse.

 Tower Height: 55